nklein/cl-reactive/README.md

 The `CL-REACTIVE` package provides support for reactive programming in Common Lisp at the function level.
-In reactive programming, changing the value of a variable.
+In reactive programming, changing the value of a variable causes other variables to be updated and other functions to be invoked.

 The common example of reactive programming is a spreadsheet where changing the value of one cell causes a variety of other cells to be